lkmrus/service-template/README.md

 Environment variables are centralised in `src/config/config.ts` with Joi validation.
 Update that file if you introduce new configuration keys so they are typed and validated automatically.

+### Billing configuration

+Billing transactions require a service account identifier that is propagated to the transactions service.
+Configure it through the `BILLING_SERVICE_ACCOUNT_ID` environment variable (defaults to `service_account_123`).

 ### Redis configuration

 Pub/sub and GraphQL caching rely on Redis.
 Configure the connection with the following environment variables (defaults are shown):